Zurcher Kantonalbank Zurich Cantonalbank Sells 1,964 Shares of Prosperity Bancshares, Inc. (NYSE:PB)

-Zurcher Kantonalbank Zurich Cantonalbank reduced its holdings in shares of Prosperity Bancshares, Inc. (NYSE:PB) by 20.5% in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+Zurcher Kantonalbank Zurich Cantonalbank cut its position in Prosperity Bancshares, Inc. (NYSE:PB) by 20.5% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 7,631 shares of the bank’s stock after selling 1,964 shares during the quarter.
-Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Prosperity Bancshares were worth $548,000 at the end of the most recent reporting period.
+Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Prosperity Bancshares were worth $548,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-FORA Capital LLC bought a new position in shares of Prosperity Bancshares during the 1st quarter worth approximately $26,000.
+Several other large investors have also recently added to or reduced their stakes in PB.
+FORA Capital LLC bought a new position in shares of Prosperity Bancshares in the first quarter valued at $26,000.
 First Mercantile Trust Co. bought a new position in shares of Prosperity Bancshares in the first quarter valued at $27,000.
 Marshall Wace North America L.P. bought a new position in shares of Prosperity Bancshares in the first quarter valued at $35,000.
 First Horizon Advisors Inc. grew its stake in shares of Prosperity Bancshares by 235.5% in the first quarter.
 First Horizon Advisors Inc. now owns 661 shares of the bank’s stock valued at $49,000 after buying an additional 464 shares in the last quarter.
 Finally, TCTC Holdings LLC bought a new position in shares of Prosperity Bancshares in the first quarter valued at $66,000.
-70.39% of the stock is owned by institutional investors.
+70.39% of the stock is owned by institutional investors and hedge funds.

 In other news, Director Robert H. Steelhammer sold 1,075 shares of Prosperity Bancshares stock in a transaction on Wednesday, June 23rd.
 The stock was sold at an average price of $71.94, for a total transaction of $77,335.50.
 Following the completion of the sale, the director now owns 135,355 shares of the company’s stock, valued at $9,737,438.70.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
 4.17% of the stock is currently owned by company insiders.

-Prosperity Bancshares (NYSE:PB) last released its quarterly earnings data on Tuesday, July 27th.
-The bank reported $1.41 EPS for the quarter, topping the Zacks’ consensus estimate of $1.39 by $0.02.
-Prosperity Bancshares had a net margin of 43.00% and a return on equity of 8.60%.
+Prosperity Bancshares (NYSE:PB) last posted its earnings results on Tuesday, July 27th.
+The bank reported $1.41 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.39 by $0.02.
+Prosperity Bancshares had a return on equity of 8.60% and a net margin of 43.00%.
 As a group, analysts expect that Prosperity Bancshares, Inc. will post 5.58 earnings per share for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
 Stockholders of record on Wednesday, September 15th will be issued a dividend of $0.49 per share.
 This represents a $1.96 dividend on an annualized basis and a dividend yield of 2.75%.
 The ex-dividend date of this dividend is Tuesday, September 14th.
 Prosperity Bancshares’s dividend payout ratio is currently 35.38%.

 Several equities analysts recently weighed in on the stock.
 Morgan Stanley decreased their target price on shares of Prosperity Bancshares from $84.00 to $81.00 and set an “equal weight” rating for the company in a research note on Monday, August 2nd.
-Raymond James decreased their target price on shares of Prosperity Bancshares from $84.00 to $80.00 and set an “outperform” rating for the company in a research note on Thursday, July 29th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the stock.
-The stock presently has an average rating of “Hold” and an average target price of $75.83.
+Raymond James reduced their price objective on shares of Prosperity Bancshares from $84.00 to $80.00 and set an “outperform” rating for the company in a research report on Thursday, July 29th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and a consensus target price of $75.83.

 About Prosperity Bancshares